iSabbir/SWE-QUIZ-PREPARATION/English I/Final/Question/final_pracktice_3.md

 **1. a) Select the most suitable headings for the given paragraphs from the list below.
 Write the appropriate number (I-VII) next to Paragraphs A-E.** [5x1=5]
 *List of Headings:*

 I.   The hidden danger of tiny particles

 II.
 The formation of floating trash islands

 III.
 Steps toward a cleaner future

-IV.
-The economic value of recycling
-V.   The durability and drawbacks of a common material VI.
+V.   The durability and drawbacks of a common material

+VI.
 Confusion and entanglement: Harm to animals
-VII.
-How plastic is manufactured

 1. Paragraph A: ______
 2. Paragraph B: ______